flatpak/flatpak-docs/docs/conventions.rst

 - ``io.github.Foo``

-  This is problematic because while ``foo.github.io`` may be unique to your project it does not include a project specific identifier.
+  This is problematic because while ``foo.github.io`` may be unique to your project, it does not include a project-specific identifier.
 This may cause issues if another project creates ``io.github.Foo-Bar`` which should be its own namespace but areas of ``flatpak`` may treat them similar.
-A better ID would be ``io.github.foo.Foo`` even if its redundant.
+A better ID would be ``io.github.foo.Foo`` even if it is redundant.

 - ``org.example-site.Foo``